National Moth Week 2012

 Gnophaela vermiculata pair

 This Monday moth is an Arctiinae, Gnophaela vermiculata.
 These beautiful day flying moths were abundant on yellow Helianthus flowers around 9000′ in the Santa Fe National Forest, New Mexico.
-Caterpillars feed on bluebells, but the adults prefer the highest quality nectar source in the area – which fortunately makes for easy . . . → Read More: Monday Moth
+Caterpillars feed on bluebells, but the adults prefer the highest quality nectar source in the area – which fortunately makes . . . → Read More: Monday Moth

 Monday Moth